MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/basic-authentication-prompts-blocked.md

 With this change, if users try to open files on servers that only use Basic authentication, they won't see any Basic authentication sign-in prompts.
 Instead, they'll see a message that the file has been blocked because it uses a sign-in method that may be unsecure.
 The message will include a link that takes users to an article that contains information about the security risks of Basic authentication.

 > [!NOTE]
-> - Files shares hosted on Windows aren't affected by this change because the authentication method used is NTLM.
+> - File shares hosted on Windows aren't affected by this change because the authentication method used is NTLM.
 > - SharePoint Online, OneDrive, and on-premises SharePoint Server (configured for modern authentication) aren't affected by this change.
 > - On-premises SharePoint Server configured for Basic authentication is affected by this change.